Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "I hosed down!"

-*"Hosed,* yes.
+"*Hosed,* yes.
 I note a distinct lack of soap."

 Ramsey giggled again and gave Julian a dig in the ribs  As far as Hunter could tell, he was much more like Allison than his quieter, more bookish brother.
 "I think he likes being stinky!"